 We characterize the structural, electrical and optical properties of the semiconductor heterostructures and feedback the results to optimize the growth process.
-We employ for example high-resolution X-ray diffraction, capacitance-voltage- and current-voltage spectroscopy, Hall measurements and photoluminescence (PL) spectroscopy.
-Also a μ-PL setup is available to investigate single nanostructures.
+We employ for example high-resolution X-ray diffraction, capacitance-voltageand current-voltage spectroscopy, Hall measurements and photoluminescence (PL) spectroscopy.
 All measurements can be performed at low temperatures to make quantum effects detectable.
 We also fabricate functional structures or devices from the in-house grown heterostructures and characterize them electrically and optically.
-In our group, also a setup for correlation measurements to test quantum properties of single photon emitters exists.
+In our group, also a set-up for low-temperature electroluminescence measurements exists.

-Photolithography, tip measurement setup with sample, cold finger for measurements at low temperatures, parameter analyzer (clockwise from top left)
+Photolithography, Tip measurement setup with sample, cold finger for measurements at low temperatures, parameter analyzer (clockwise from top left)